Peter Leeds Penny Stocks Facebook

 Or, You Can Do The Work Yourself

-You have a certificate for a company and you'd like to determine if your shares have value.
+You have a certificate for a penny stock company and you'd like to determine if your shares have value.
 The basic information you will need should all be on the certificate itself, and is as follows:

 1. The name of the company